 - I. Grambling State University Police (318) 274-2222 on campus or any state or local law enforcement agency. - II.
-If off campus, a 911 Public Safety Answering Point as defined in Title33 of the LouisianaRevised Statutes of 1950. - III.
+If off campus, a 911 Public Safety Answering Point as defined in Title 33 of the LouisianaRevised Statutes of 1950. - III.
 Emergency medical personnel. - 8.
 Reckless behavior is an activity or behavior in which a reasonable person knew or reasonably should have known that the activity or behavior may result in injury to another, including but not limited to excessive consumption of alcohol, binge drinking, drag racing, consumption of any controlled dangerous substance, acts of hazing, or other similar activity. - 9.
 Serious bodily injury is bodily injury that involves unconsciousness, extreme physical pain, or protracted and obvious disfigurement, or protracted loss or impairment of the function of a bodily member, organ, or mental faculty, death, or a substantial risk of death. - B. Prevention, Awareness, and Educational Programs. - 1.
-Each new student shall be provided educational information on the dangers of and prohibition on hazing during the new student orientation process and during First Year Experience (FYE) courses.
-Information shall be provided in the form of a handbook or as a section in the FYE Book. - 2.
+Each new student shall be provided educational information on the dangers of and prohibition on hazing during the new student orientation process and during First Year Experience (FYE) courses.Information shall be provided in the form of a handbook or as a section in the FYE Book. - 2.
 In addition, beginning in the Fall Semester of 2019, each new student shall be provided educational information on the dangers of and prohibition on hazing during the new student orientation process: in person at the first convocation; at the first Residence Hall Meetings; and electronically through the campus email system.

 - 3. Each registered campus organization (as defined above in this Policy and in R.S.
-17:1801.1) shall provide annually at least one hour of hazing prevention education to all members and prospective members.
+17:1801.1) are mandated to have two hours of anti-hazing education (Louisiana State-Level: House Bill 279 (June 2025).
+This applies to all members and prospective members.
 Education may be provided in person, electronically, or both.
-Each organization shall submit a report annually to the Office of Student Leadership & Engagement with which it is affiliated relative to the students receiving such education evidenced by an attestation of the student receiving the education. - 4.
+Each organization shall submit a report annually to the Office of Student Leadership & Engagement with which it is affiliated relative to the students receiving such education evidenced by an attestation of the studentreceiving the education.
+(Refer to HB279) https://legis.la.gov/legis/BillInfo.aspx?i=248244 - 4.
 The Office of Student Leadership & Engagement will also sponsor a Hazing Prevention Program each fall and spring semester, which will require attendance for all students who are interested in participating in any university-sponsored organization. - 5.
 The hazing prevention education required under the provisions above shall include the information about criminal penalties for the crime of criminal hazing.
-Information shall also be provided to organizations on their obligations under the law, including the duty to investigate and report; and on the possible loss of funding and other penalties applicable to organizations under the Hazing Laws.

-C. Reporting Requirement.
+Information shall also be provided to organizations on their obligations under the law, including the duty to investigate and report; and on the possible loss of funding and other penalties applicable to organizations under the Hazing Laws. - C. Reporting Requirement.

 It shall be the duty of all current and potential student organization members and pledges to report immediately, in writing, any violation of this policy to the Office of Student Leadership and Engagement.
-Any violation of this policy shall be investigated by the Office of Student Leadership and Engagement, with support from the Office of Student Affairs, and appropriate disciplinary actions needed will be taken.
+Any violation of this policy shall be investigated by the Office of Student Leadership and Engagement, with support from the Office of Student Affairs, and appropriate disciplinary actionas needed will be taken.